foospidy/DbDat/README.md

 #### Check File

+There are different "types" of checks that can be defined.
+The check type is determined by the `TYPE` variable and can be sql, configurtion_file, nosql, or clp.

-A check file should implemented as following:
+A check file should be implemented as following:

 ```
 # (OPTIONAL): Add import statements, include any necessary modules to support this check